y-l-g/pogo/README.md

 ### Scenario 3: The "Select" Pattern (Race)

 Wait for the first result from multiple sources, or timeout.
+This is equivalent to Go's `select` statement and is optimized in the C-layer for O(1) performance even with many channels.

 ```php
 $ch1 = new Pogo\Channel();